prasunakunasani/AAFCjavaJunitLearning/README.md

 S1 - Spring and Hibernate for Beginners tutorials
 S2 - JUnit and Mockito Crash Course
 S3 - Mockito Tutorial with Junit Examples (https://github.com/in28minutes/MockitoTutorialForBeginners)
+S4 - Beginning Oracle WebLogic for Administrators
-S4 - SVN for Java Developers
+S5 - SVN for Java Developers

 #### Shortcuts:
 - In Idea,